A Survey on Group Fairness in Federated Learning: Challenges, Taxonomy of Solutions and Directions for Future Research: Introduction

 Federated Learning (FL) is an emerging paradigm in machine learning that allows multiple clients to collaboratively train a model while keeping their data decentralized \cite{Federated_Learning_Avg}.
 This approach is particularly beneficial for preserving privacy, as data remains on local devices rather than being centralized in one location.
 However, the decentralized nature of FL introduces additional challenges in achieving group fairness.
 The heterogeneity of data across clients and the limited visibility into the overall data distribution with respect to sensitive attributes challenge the implementation of fairness-aware algorithms in FL settings.

 There has been a growing interest in ensuring group fairness in FL, with numerous studies proposing various techniques to address fairness issues.
-Despite this increased focus, there is no dedicated survey that specifically addresses group fairness in the context of FL.
-This survey aims to fill this gap by providing a comprehensive overview of the challenges, solutions, and future directions for achieving group fairness in FL.
+Despite this increased focus, there is no dedicated comprehensive survey that specifically addresses group fairness in the context of FL.
+This survey aims to fill this gap by providing a comprehensive overview of the challenges, solutions, broader concerns and future directions for achieving group fairness in FL.

-To comprehensively review the existing literature on group fairness in FL, we employed a structured search and categorization methodology.
-Our search tool was Google Scholar, where we designed a query to capture a broad range of articles focused on fairness within the context of FL.
-This query was designed to retrieve all articles that contain the word `Federated' in the title and include any of the terms `fair', `fairness', `bias' `equitable', or `equal' in the title.
+To comprehensively review the existing literature on this area of research, we employed a structured search using Google Scholar, where we designed a query to capture a broad range of articles focused on fairness within the context of FL.
+This query was designed to retrieve all articles that contain the word `federated' in the title and include any of the terms `fair', `fairness', `bias', `equitable', or `equal' in the title.
 This search yielded a total of 231 research works.
 We selected Google Scholar for its extensive citation network, broad coverage, and support for boolean operators in search queries, encompassing both peer-reviewed and non-peer-reviewed literature.

-The collected research works were systematically categorized based on their nature, resulting in the following categories: articles (213 works), surveys (nine works discussed in Section \ref{section:related-work}), tutorials (one publication), posters (two works), project proposals (four works), and MSc or PhD thesis (two works).
-Among the 213 articles, only 47 specifically focused on group fairness, where the earliest work dates back to 2020.
+The collected research works were systematically categorized based on their nature, resulting in the following categories: articles (216 works), surveys (eight works discussed in Section \ref{section:related-work}), tutorials (one publication), project proposals (four works), and MSc or PhD thesis (two works).
+We then applied specific inclusion criteria to identify research that explicitly addresses group fairness in FL.
+A work was considered `specifically dedicated' if it proposed or analyzed methods, metrics, or evaluations targeting group fairness.
+Based on these criteria, we identified 48 articles published up to March 2025 that were specifically dedicated to group fairness in FL, with the earliest work dating back to 2020.
 The remaining research works addressed other types of fairness, as discussed in Section \ref{section:types}.